-- The scholarship, research and creative activities policies and practices of the institution should be developed and administered under the direction of a representative committee. - The investigator's freedom in research, including the communication of results, shall be preserved. - In support of research activities, the institution must have appropriate policies and procedures related to ethical conduct and reviews, intellectual property and ownership, safety and biohazards, responsibility and accountability, animal care and maintenance, technology transfer and commercialization, etc., that meet all accreditation standards and requirements. - Staffing policies must make certain that academic staff engage in scholarly activities to ensure that their course content remains current. - An institution may require a specific level of scholarship productivity (or other equivalent research or creative activity) and if so must state this clearly in its mission statement and include this expectation in its contractual employment documents.
+- The scholarship, research and creative activities policies and practices of the institution should be developed and administered under the direction of a representative committee.
+These policies and practices should clearly differentiate scholarly activity expectations for faculty from their professional development (i.e., maintaining currency within the discipline, keeping up with changing technology), teaching responsibilities (i.e., course development, curriculum development, supervising student projects), and academic service (i.e., review committee work, professional organizational leadership). - The investigator's freedom in research, including the communication of results, shall be preserved. - In support of research activities, the institution must have appropriate policies and procedures related to ethical conduct and reviews, intellectual property and ownership, safety and biohazards, responsibility and accountability, animal care and maintenance, technology transfer and commercialization, etc., that meet all accreditation standards and requirements. - Staffing policies must make certain that academic staff engage in scholarly activities to ensure that their course content remains current. - An institution may require a specific level of scholarship productivity (or other equivalent research or creative activity) and if so must state this clearly in its mission statement and include this expectation in its contractual employment documents.